ConnorJamesHill/AutoDoIt/README.md

 ## What I Learned

 Auto Do It started as a way to learn SwiftUI and Firebase while building something I would actually use.
-I wanted a to-do app that felt simple but could handle real projects — tasks with subtasks, sections, and due dates.
-The AI feature is what gave the app its name: I wanted to reduce the friction of starting a new list.
-Instead of staring at a blank screen, you describe what you're planning (e.g., "trip to Japan" or "launch a side project") and get a structured list you can tweak and save — automatically.
+I wanted a to-do list app that felt simple but could handle real projects by providing tasks with subtasks, sections, and due dates.
+The AI feature is what gave the app its name: I wanted to reduce the friction of starting a new list by allowing the user to create a list automatically.
+Instead of staring at a blank screen, you describe what you are planning (e.g., "trip to Japan" or "launch a side project for x") and get a structured list you can tweak and save automatically.

 The biggest challenge was the AI integration.
 Getting OpenAI to return a consistent, parseable format (tasks and subtasks with a specific delimiter structure) took a lot of prompt iteration.
-The parsing logic in AIView — splitting on `###` and `>>>` — had to be robust enough to handle variations in the model's output.
+The parsing logic in AIView (splitting on `###` and `>>>`) had to be robust enough to handle variations in the model's output.

 I also learned a lot about Firestore's real time listeners and the `@FirestoreQuery` property wrapper.
 Keeping tasks, subtasks, and sections in sync across nested collections required careful data modeling.